LukeShortCloud/rootpages/markdown/networking.md

         * balance-tlb
         * balance-alb
 * [Tunnel] = Tunnel configurations
     * Local = The static IP address that should already be configured on another NIC.
-This is used to connecto to the remote tunnel IP address.
+This is used to connect to the remote tunnel IP address.
     * Remote = The remote IP address to create a tunnel connection between.
 * [VLAN]
     * Id = The VLAN ID.